lector2002/E-Commerce-Sale-Analysis/README.md

 Power BI — for data visualization and dashboard creation

-Python / Pandas (optional) — for data cleaning / preprocessing (if used)
+Python / Pandas (optional) — for data cleaning / preprocessing

 Excel / CSV — for storing and handling sales data before visualization